robander/metadita/sampledocs/NLStext/README.md

 ## What's missing

-The following languages still need to be added to cover all languages with support in any part of DITA-OT:
- * Kazakh

 The following languages (at least) need index coverage that includes terms with their own character set:
  * Korean
  * Japanese